o9dangson/P2_RPGHub/documentation/Test_Strategy.md

 ## **Testing Tools**

 - Selenium with Google Chrome web driver
-- Behave
+- Cucumber
 - Postman
-- Pytest
+- TestNG
-- (Code Coverage tool TBD)
+- Mockito
 - All tools are open source and have no commercial requirements

 ## **Release Control**